 Simple English definitions for legal terms

-Read a random definition: disparaging mark
+Read a random definition: wild deed

 A legal name is the name that a person is recognized by in the eyes of the law.
 It can be acquired at birth or through a court order and can include a person's first, middle, and last name.
 There are no rules governing the length or constitution of a legal name, but it must be used for legal purposes such as suing or being sued.
 A person's legal name is different from their nickname or assumed name and is important for identification and legal matters.